 I’d love to briefly share my shopping experiences with four online wax vendors.
 The first two operate on a smaller scale, but they take restock requests, woohoo!
 The third and fourth have larger operations, but do Facebook page updates.

-I feel a special affinity to this wax brand because their online shop went live around the time I was discovering vendor wax and because I have a sister who shares my wax love as well.
-Plus, they have the cutest southern-themed names for their scents and they give scentshot samples:) Right now I’m loving the sweet peach magnolia blend called Jolene (big fan of Dolly!)
+Southern Sisters Wax: I feel a special affinity to this wax brand because their online shop went live around the time I was discovering vendor wax and because I have a sister who shares my wax love as well.
+Plus, they have the cutest southern-themed names for their scents and they give scentshot samples:) Right now I’m loving the sweet peach magnolia blend Jolene (big fan of Dolly!)
 The Southern Sisters are currently running a wax favorites sampler pre-sale.
 Don’t miss it!

-You can’t help but notice Super Tarts’ vibrantly colored wax when scrolling through pics.
+Super Tarts: You can’t help but notice Super Tarts’ vibrantly colored wax when scrolling through photos.
 It’s usually tri-layered, has graphic artwork, and is named after really fun pop-culture themes.
 Super Tarts doesn’t update on IG, I think there’s a Facebook page where the vendor posts info.
 Restocks were random and I wouldn’t have even known about them (not on fb) if another wax blogger, the meltdownblog, didn’t give me a heads up.
-Fortunately, as of June, Super tarts went ready-to-ship with weekly additions to a rotating stock of wax.
-My most recent purchase was from the Hunger Games set, but the half bam bar I got in Ballgame is the strongest and longest lasting vendor wax I’ve tried so far.
+Fortunately, as of June, Super Tarts went ready-to-ship with weekly additions to a rotating stock of wax.
+My most recent purchase was from the Hunger Games set, but the half-bam bag I got in Ballgame is the strongest and longest lasting vendor wax I’ve tried so far.
 I don’t think Super Tarts gives samples with RTS orders, but the previous sample cubes weren’t labeled, so who knows what I was sampling anyway.
 Like nearly everyone, I’m hoping the Harry Potter scents make a comeback to the rotation.

 *Update: ST offers discounted (ugly) clamshells.
 This is a fabulous idea and a way to try scents from a release you may have missed out on.
-The discount is currently only 2.5% however.
-Not enough to get one I wouldn’t have tried before.
+Even better, updates are now occasionally posted on Instagram, yay!

-Ah, the most recognizable flower-shaped wax of them all.
+Vintage Chic Scents: Ah, the most recognizable flower-shaped wax of them all.
 If you’ve experienced the madness that is a VCS restock, then you know it’s one of the most sought after vendors around.
-The restock time is only posted via fb group, so it can be very exclusive.
 After missing out twice, I lucked out last restock because I happened to check the site right when it was opening.
 Since the owner, Kirby, doesn’t seem to open during evening hours, the entire stock seems to sell-out in 20 minutes, and my library coworkers frown upon constantly refreshing a Web page on my phone all day, it’s likely I won’t get in on another restock any time soon.
 Buuut, that won’t stop me from trying in tomorrow’s restock, Fri.
 June 17th.
 I mean, come on, the wax is so beautiful and the vintage and old-fashioned themes are my cup of tea.
 I’ve tried two scents so far, but even after curing the wax for 3 weeks the throw didn’t seem very strong, just hit or miss.
 One of my favorites is, No Woman, No Cry.
 I’m not sure of the exact fragrance (descriptions can be hard to find on the site) it’s a tropical coconut blend that may have pineapple liqueur, sandalwood and something like dill?
 If anyone knows what’s in that scent, let me know.